Recently I switched from from Mailchimp to ConvertKit. Here’s a comprehensive review of why I changed my email marketing.

 As I mentioned earlier, email marketing is one of the most effective methods of generating revenue.
 After all, it allows you to communicate with your readers in a more personal way, in a more personal environment—the inbox.

-None of this matters, though, unless you are actually successfully collecting those email addresses—and that brings us to conversion.
+None of this matters, though, unless you are successfully collecting those email addresses—and that brings us to conversion.

-I have always said, “A well-designed website that receives no traffic, is a well-designed website that receives no traffic.”
+A well-designed website that receives no traffic is a well-designed website that receives no traffic.
 With email marketing, it’s no different: A highly-trafficked website with poor conversion rates is a highly-trafficked website with poor conversion rates.

-For the typical small business owner, this can be a really powerful thing.
+For the typical small business owner, this can be a powerful thing.
 With just one click inside your ConvertKit account, you have access to a wealth of knowledge—which of your email forms are working, and quite possibly which ones aren’t.
 And that knowledge is pure gold.

-Why You Should Switch from MailChimp to ConvertKit
+Why Switch from Mailchimp to ConvertKit

-I have listed the top 5 reasons why I personally made the choice to switch from MailChimp to ConvertKit.
+I have listed the top five reasons why I made a choice to switch from Mailchimp to ConvertKit.

-There are plenty of other reasons, but these were the ones that made the most impact on the way I conduct my business.
+There are plenty of other reasons, but these made the most impact on the way I conduct my business.
 If you are wondering if ConvertKit is the right choice for you, consider these:

 Conversion—let’s face it: time is money, and you want to make sure that you are maximizing your online marketing efforts in a way that minimizes your time, but moves the financial needle.